dbaq/cordova-plugin-contacts-phone-numbers/README.md

 Cross-platform plugin for Cordova / PhoneGap to list all the contacts with at least a phone number.

 ## Add Contact ##
-Use the  `navigator.contactsPhoneNumbers` with the methods
+Use the  `navigator.contactsPhoneNumbers` with the method

   `add(phone)`